misha-codes/eloquent-javascript--level-editor/README.md

 ### About

 I started reading the platformer chapter of EJS but got immediately sidetracked
-into making this tool since making your own levels is fun, but working with
+into writing this tool because making your own levels is fun, but working with
 level strings in a regular text editor is absolutely not.

-It provides some very basic text-based grid editing functionality
+This editor provides some very basic text-based grid editing functionality
-and allows you to save your work or open an existing level
+and allows you to save your work or open an existing level through copy/pasting.
-through copy/pasting.

-Can easily be configured to work with the electronic life project from
+Could easily be configured to work with the electronic life project from
 the 2nd edition of EJS or with any other simple char grid project by altering
 the `PALETTE` constant and some customization of the color/char-scheme-related
 code.